Gaia Data Release 3: Microlensing Events from All Over the Sky: Discussion

-There are seven microlensing events in our catalogue, which were alerted in near-real-time by \gaia Science Alerts (GSA) system \citep{Hodgkin2021}.
-Figure \ref{fig:fitGaia17aqu} shows one of them, Gaia17aqu (dubbed Aqua).
-The event was also discovered in the dedicated search for microlensing events in the OGLE-IV Galactic Disk fields by \cite{Mroz2} and the OGLE I-band data is also shown in Figure \ref{fig:fitGaia17aqu}. \gaia DR3 data as well as OGLE's cover only the rising part of the event, while GSA data\footnote{\url{https://gsaweb.ast.cam.ac.uk/alerts/alert/Gaia17aqu}} cover also the declining part of the light curve.
-The Level~1 Paczynski model (with blending) is shown in the figure and it reproduces all data sets well with the time-scale of about 100 days.
+There are seven microlensing events in our catalogue, which were alerted in near-real-time by the GSA system \citep{Hodgkin2021}.
+Figure \ref{fig:fitGaia17aqu} shows one of them, Gaia17aqu (or simply `Aqua').
+The event was also discovered in a dedicated search for microlensing events in the OGLE-IV Galactic disc fields by \cite{Mroz2} and the OGLE I-band data are also shown in Figure \ref{fig:fitGaia17aqu}. \gaia DR3 data as well as those of OGLE cover only the rising part of the event, while GSA data\footnote{\url{https://gsaweb.ast.cam.ac.uk/alerts/alert/Gaia17aqu}} cover also the declining part of the light curve.
+The Level~1 Paczynski model (with blending) is shown in the figure and it reproduces all data sets well with the timescale of about 100 days.